Obtaining a high reimbursement price will give your medical device product a winning advantage in the Asian markets, and we can help.

 Reimbursement for Medical Devices in China

-Reimbursement and medical device pricing is regulated by the National Development and Reform Commission (NDRC) and the Ministry of Health (MOH).
+Reimbursement and medical device pricing is regulated by the National Development and Reform Commission (NDRC), the National Health & Family Planning Commission (NHFPC), and the Ministry of Health (MOH).
 Being listed in the reimbursement catalog is essential to ensuring the sales of your medical device in China.

 Reimbursement for Medical Devices in Japan

 Reimbursement prices for medical devices are revised about every two years based on one of two factors: 1. the Functional Categories and 2.
 Foreign Reference Pricing (FRP).

 There are four main functional reimbursement categories for medical devices in Japan: A, B, C, and F. A and B are for already categorized medical devices while C and F are relatively new medical device reimbursement categories.
 Some medical devices are reimbursed through procedure fees, while others are reimbursed based on product category.